Who did not marry in the Bible?

 John the Baptist

-John the Baptist was the son of Zachariah the priest and Elizabeth.
-According to the Gospel of Luke 1, he possessed the spirit of Elijah and was filled with the Holy Spirit even before he was born.
+John the Baptist was the son of Zechariah the priest and Elizabeth.
+He was born six months before Jesus Christ, his cousin.
+According to the Gospel of Luke (Luke 1), John the Baptist was given the spirit of Elijah and was filled with the Holy Spirit even before he was born (Luke 1:15-17).
 Just like Elijah, he did not marry.
-John the Baptist’s unmarried status is intertwined with his pivotal role as the herald of Christ.
-His singular focus on preparing the way for the Messiah highlights the depth of his spiritual mission.
-(Luke 1:5-25)
+John the Baptist’s unmarried status is intertwined with his role as the herald of Christ, for he gave himself to preparing the way for the Messiah.
+Like Jesus Christ, John the Baptist died young.
+He preceded Jesus in death at the age of 34 or 35 years old when Herod Antipas had him beheaded in prison (Mark 6:17-28).

 Jesus Christ

 “As long as it is day, we must do the works of him who sent me.
-Night is coming, when no one can work.” says Jesus (John 9:4).
-Jesus Christ, the son of Joseph and Mary, prioritized his ministry, the work of God, above everything.
-Knowing that his life was short, he remained unmarried throughout his life.
-His commitment to fulfilling his divine purpose was unparalleled, as he selflessly devoted himself to teaching, healing, and spreading the message of God’s love.
-He died at the age of 33 years on the cross.
-His exemplary life serves as an inspiration to all, showcasing the power of faith and selflessness in serving a higher calling.
+Night is coming, when no one can work,” says Jesus (John 9:4).
+Jesus Christ, the son of Joseph and Mary, was born during the reign of Augustus Caesar and King Herod the Great of Judea.
+As an adult, he prioritized his ministry, the work of God, above everything.
+Knowing that his life was short, he remained unmarried, committing himself to fulfilling his divine purpose—teaching, healing, and later offering himself to be crucified.
+He died at the age of 33 years on the cross during the time of Emperor Tiberius of Rome, Herod Antipas of Galilee, and Governor Pontius Pilate of Judea (Luke 3:1; Luke 23:1-46).

 Paul

-Paul, his first appearance in the Bible was in Acts 8 during the stoning of Stephen and he was a grown-up by then.
+Paul’s first appearance in the Bible was in Acts 7:58-Acts 8:1 during the stoning of Stephen, and he was a grown-up by then.
 His religious zeal made him channel all his attention to persecuting Christians.
 Along the line, by divine intervention, he converted to Christianity.
 As a Christian, God called him into missions, and his zeal to win souls made him travel around, spreading the Christian faith and converting many unbelievers, both Jews and Gentiles.
 His decision to remain single, as outlined in the New Testament, is an example of prioritizing God’s work.
-In some of his epistles, he promoted celibacy geared toward spiritual service and unwavering commitment to spreading the Word of God.
-(1 Corinthians 7:32-34)
+In some of his epistles, he promoted celibacy geared toward spiritual service and unwavering commitment to spreading the Word of God (1 Corinthians 7:32-34).

 Other mentions